pirainogi/gobble-server/README.md

 * React.js
 * Javascript
 * HTML5 and CSS3 (semi-responsive)
+* PostgreSQL

 You will need to create an API key with RapidAPI in order to seed your data. **There is a limit to the amount of free data that you can seed from the API, so please be aware before you seed thousands of recipes.**

-Please find the React frontend repo at [Gooble-Client](https://github.com/pirainogi/gobble-client).
+Please find the React frontend repo at [Gobble-Client](https://github.com/pirainogi/gobble-client).

 ## Prerequisites